dceoy/jader-phv-adhoc/main.md

 using fixed effects model and adverse events associated with incretin-based drug were extracted.

-This model includes use of incretin-based drug, concomitant suspected drug, history of the event, age and sex as predictor variables, and occurrence of each HLTs as an outcome variable.
+This model includes use of incretin-based drug, concomitant suspected drug, history of the event, age, and sex as predictor variables, and occurrence of each HLTs as an outcome variable.
 In the second screening, the cases treated with hypoglycemic drug were analyzed using the same model as that in the previous screening.
 In the final analysis, the cases treated with hypoglycemic drug were analyzed using the random effects model which has reporting quarter as a random effect besides the fixed effects.
 The result showed that GLP-1 agonists associated with risks of pancreatic neoplasms (odds ratio 25.0, 99 % credible interval 8.2 to 79.3) and pancreatitis (12.5, 5.9 to 26.9) and that DPP-4 inhibitors are associated with risks of pancreatic neoplasms (4.9, 1.76 to 15.4), pancreatitis (13.3, 7.2 to 27.9) and abnormal urinalysis (7.8, 1.5 to 69.1).